Glossary/Chain-of-Thought (CoT) Reasoning

 3. What is self-consistency decoding and how does it improve CoT performance?
 (Answer: Self-consistency (Wang et al. 2022): sample k reasoning chains independently (temperature > 0), execute each to get k answers, take majority vote.
 The diversity of reasoning paths reduces reliance on any single chain that may contain errors.
 Key insight: multiple correct paths lead to correct answers; multiple incorrect paths rarely agree on the same wrong answer.
 GSM8K improvement: CoT+self-consistency (k=40): 88% vs CoT alone: 57%.
 Trade-off: k× more inference compute and API cost.)

 4. What is the 'unfaithful reasoning' problem in chain-of-thought?
 (Answer: CoT reasoning chains may not reflect the model's actual internal computation.
 Lanham et al. (2023): models sometimes give incorrect CoT but correct final answers (unused reasoning), and correct CoT but incorrect answers (reasoning not actually guiding the output).
-Faithfulness of CoT is debated: the reasoning might be post-hoc rationalisation of an answer computed through other mechanisms.
-This matters for safety: if a model's stated reasoning is unfaithful, we cannot use it to understand or verify model behaviour.)
+Faithfulness of CoT is debated: the reasoning might be post-hoc rationalization of an answer computed through other mechanisms.
+This matters for safety: if a model's stated reasoning is unfaithful, we cannot use it to understand or verify model behavior.)

 5. When does CoT hurt performance compared to direct answering?
 (Answer: CoT hurts for: (1) Simple factual questions — 'What is the capital of France?'
 Adding 'Let me reason...' wastes tokens and can introduce errors.
 (2) Tasks that are pattern-matched from training data — models can answer faster and more accurately without reasoning steps.
 (3) Small models (<10B) — they lack the capacity to reason effectively in CoT; forced reasoning introduces errors.
 Rule: use CoT for tasks requiring multi-step computation or reasoning.
 Skip CoT for simple retrieval, classification, or pattern matching.)